limebit/medmodels/docs/index.md

 :::{grid-item-card} {material-outlined}`school;1.5em;sd-mr-1` Development Guide
 :link-type: doc

-The Development Guide provides comprehensive guidelines on how to contribute to MedModels.
+The Developer Guide provides comprehensive guidelines on how to contribute to MedModels.

 +++
 [Learn more »](developer_guide/index.md)